woocommerce/woocommerce/readme.txt

 **WooCommerce**
 * Fix - Add protection to run adjust methods only if product query. #27396
 * Dev - Stripped the internals of the DI Container to address plugin dependency conflicts it caused. #27395
+* Fix - Add more protection for field locale property incase it's not defined. #27405

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce/master/CHANGELOG.txt).